uk-gov-mirror/dvsa.cvs-svc-test-stations/README.md

 You will also require to install dynamodb serverless to run your project with by running the following command `npm run tools-setup` in your preferred shell.
 Please refer to the local development section to [configure your project locally](#developing-locally).

+The project has multiple hooks configured using [husky](https://github.com/typicode/husky#readme) which will execute the following scripts: `security-checks`, `audit`, `tslint`, `prepush`.
+The latest version of husky has changed in two important ways.

+- Hooks are no longer specified in package.json, but are in the .husky folder.
+They still point back to the npm scripts in package.json.
+Details of why can be seen on [github](https://blog.typicode.com/husky-git-hooks-javascript-config/).
+- Hooks are not automatically installed via `npm install` any more.
+The installation of the hooks has been added to the `npm run tools-setup` script.
+Details of why can be seen on [github](https://blog.typicode.com/husky-git-hooks-autoinstall/).

+**_It is very important that husky is installed, otherwise none of the security and code standard checks will run prior to commiting or pushing to github._**

 ### Environmental variables

 - The `BRANCH` environment variable indicates in which environment is this application running.
 Use `BRANCH=local` for local development.
 This variable is required when starting the application or running tests.